Libby358/personal-website/README.md

 **Components:**
 - A list of blog posts with a summary and read-more option
 - Categories or tags (e.g., JavaScript, React, Web Development)
-- A search bar for easy navigation
-- Commenting feature (optional, could be powered by Disqus or similar)
-- RSS feed (optional)

 ### Contact Page